lok0613/elixir-binary-reader/README.md

 # BinaryReader

-A Elixir Binary Reader that running with side effects.
+A Elixir Binary Reader that running WITH side effects.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `binary_reader` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do